 Christopher A.D.
 Roeser

-Roeser joined the Laboratory in 2004, focusing on systems analysis and testing of various conventional and unconventional air defenses within the Air Vehicle Survivability Evaluation (AVSE) program for the U.S. Air Force Red Team.
-As the AVSE program lead from 2013 to 2017, he was responsible for providing technical assessments to senior Air Force leadership on a broad range of issues, including modern air defenses; electronic attack and electronic protection; intelligence, surveillance, and reconnaissance (ISR) systems; cyber vulnerabilities of tactical systems; and issues surrounding space control.
-Subsequently, he served as senior staff in the Advanced Technology Division where he focused on technology development strategy and the application of emerging technologies to Department of Defense missions.
+Roeser joined Lincoln Laboratory in 2004 as a technical staff member in the ISR and Tactical Systems Division, focusing on systems analysis and testing of various conventional and unconventional air defenses within the Air Vehicle Survivability Evaluation (AVSE) program for the U.S. Air Force Red Team.
+He was promoted to assistant group leader in 2009 and associate leader and leader in 2012 and 2013, respectively.
+As the AVSE program lead from 2013 to 2017, he provided technical assessments to senior Air Force leadership on a broad range of issues, including modern air defenses; electronic attack and electronic protection; ISR systems; cyber vulnerabilities of tactical systems; and space control challenges.

 Roeser holds an AB degree in physics from the University of Chicago and a PhD degree in physics from Harvard University.